Eel: The Life Story of a Mysterious Fish

 How to catch eels

-Since the eel is a predator and hunts in the dark, it is necessary to fish at night.
+Since the eel is a predator and hunts in the dark, it is you need to fish at night.
 A bottom rod is used for this.
 Night worms, a pile of worms or pieces of chopped fish are used as bait.
-For fishing, you should choose river holes where eels come to feed.
+Rivers should be chosen for fishing holes where eels come to feed.

 Don't miss new articles!